Sep 12, 2019

 Most builders have preferred lenders that can help you with new home financing and save you money at closing by paying for most, or all, of your closing costs.
 They can also help you get the lowest interest rate available.

 While there may be economic or other factors in your life that make renting a better choice, you’ll need to buy a home to build equity with your monthly housing payment, which can become a major asset over time.
 Buying also gives you more control over your living environment and creates a more stable environment to raise a family.

 Buying a new home is a more secure investment than a pre-owned home because appliances, systems and roofing are new and under warranty, and the additional energy efficiency of the home will save money each month on utility bills.

-Some builders only offer a one-year builder’s warranty while others offer a more robust warranty such as McKee Homes’ 2-10 Homebuyers Warranty.
+Some builders only offer a one-year builder’s warranty while others offer a more robust warranty such as the M2-10 Warranty Program offered by McKee Homes.
 It’s a good idea to research the different types of home warranties when buying a new home.

 McKee Homes has highly skilled team members dedicated to creating the best home building and buying experience possible in Eastern North Carolina.
 Areas we are building in include: Fayetteville, Pinehurst, Southern Pines and Aberdeen, Raleigh and Wilmington NC.
 Some of our new home resources we can provide you include: New Home Financing, Buyer Incentives and more.

 The post Buy A Home to Build Equity appeared first on McKee Homes Blog.